 Another day, another lecture.
 More PowerPoint slides, more notes.
 Background reading and cramming sessions.
 Knowledge offered up on a platter by the teacher.
 Whether the students are actually absorbing the precious information often becomes apparent only on exam day, by which point, it is often too late.

-In reality, the hall of students is made up of unique individuals who learn in different ways and have their own thoughts to contribute.
-Could we not tap into those thoughts, tie them to the subject matter at hand and have it come alive with social interaction?
+In reality, students are unique individuals who learn in different ways and have their own thoughts and minds contributing to their own learning.
+Could we not tap into those thoughts, tie them to the subject at hand and have it come alive with social interaction?
 We could.
 And, increasingly, we do.

 Among current trends in education, we are seeing greater incorporation of active learning.
 This move away from traditional, frontal, teacher-oriented instruction – the classic setting for passive learning – towards more interactive, hands-on, student-oriented instruction – active learning – is a hallmark of our time.
 It is, however, not without its opponents.
 Some with clearly justified arguments as to the benefits of the path more trodden.
 Allow us to take a closer look at how passive and active learning compare and explore some strategies with which to incorporate active learning into classes.